Data Quality Metric Library

 |

-The proportion of carriageway sections with a latest traffic estimate record less than 5 years old at the end of the reported financial year where the ONRC category is Access or Low Volume.
+The proportion of carriageway sections with a latest traffic estimate record less than five years old at the end of the reported financial year where the ONRC category is Access or Low Volume.

 Paired with: ESTIM2a, ESTIM2b